Olympic Air: Branding

 The new company's logo was selected in an online vote, after an open invitation to designers.
-Visitors to the Oalogo.gr website could vote for their favourite logo among three bids.
+Visitors to a designated website could vote for their favourite logo among three bids.
 The logo designed by Giannis Papathanasiou and Panos Triantafillopoulos, heavily based on the logo of its predecessor company, Olympic Airlines, won the vote.
 The six rings are said to symbolise the five continents and Greece.

 New uniforms were also selected in an online vote, after an open invitation to designers for Olympic Air flight attendants.
 Visitors to a dedicated website could vote for their favorite uniforms among three bids.
 OA flight staff now wear uniforms designed by Celia Kritharioti.

 Travelair Club

 Travelair Club (written as Travelair Club) was the frequent flyer programme of Olympic Air, launched in November 2009.
 Members could earn miles on Olympic Air and Delta Air Lines flights, car rentals and hotels.
 It consisted of three levels: Blue, Silver and Gold.
 All former Olympic Airlines Icarus Frequent Flyer Program members were offered a 3000 award mile bonus to become members of the Travelair Club.
-On 24 November 2014 Travelair Club was absorbed by Aegean Airlines's frequent flyer programme Miles & Bonus, with appropriate status matches.
+On 24 November 2014, Travelair Club was absorbed by Aegean Airlines's frequent flyer programme Miles & Bonus, with appropriate status matches.
 Migration of status and miles from the closed program was available until 1 June 2015.

-Destinations

 Codeshare agreements

 Olympic Air used to have codeshare agreements with various carriers including Delta Air Lines, Etihad Airways, TAROM and KLM.
-Most of the agreements were terminated once the carrier was bought by Aegean Airlines.
+All agreements were terminated when bought by Aegean Airlines.
 All flights operated by Aegean can be booked from Olympic Air's website while Aegean has placed its code in all PSO flights operated by Olympic Air.
 Olympic, by way of Aegean Airlines, is now an affiliate of Star Alliance.

+Olympic Air codeshares with the following airlines: